Our approach to sustainability

 - Roslin Glen

 Rosslyn Chapel is open to visitors throughout the year.
-The East Range of Rosslyn Castle and Collegehill House are available for self-catering holiday accommodation although the Castle is currently closed for a major project of restoration and repair.
+The East Range of Rosslyn Castle and Collegehill House are available for self-catering holiday accommodation.
 Roslin Glen is accessible to walkers throughout the year and around 36 acres are in our care.

 As a charity, the Trust depends on income from visitors, donations and legacies to continue with its work so that these places can be enjoyed and appreciated by future generations.
 You can make a donation by following this link: support our work.